ember-learn/ember-blog/content/ember-released-4-4.md

 #### Deprecations

-Ember Data 4.4 introduced 0 deprecations.
+Ember Data 4.4 introduced 1 deprecations.

+- `Model.save()` will return a Promise instead of a `PromiseProxyMixin`.
+To return a promise, you can set your `compatWith` to 4.4.

 Support for the `toJSON` method on Ember Data records has been removed.
 It was deprecated in `3.x` and slated for removal in `4.x`.
 If your app uses this method, follow the [deprecation guide](https://deprecations.emberjs.com/ember-data/v3.x/#toc_record-toJSON).